maryam-mouslimany/Orchestrik/README.md

 | ![Landing](./readme/testing/ci1.png)     | ![fsdaf](./readme/testing/ci2.png) |

 ### Linear

-**We use Linear to plan sprints, track issues, and connect work with code.** Epics and issues in Linear mirror Orchestrik’s project/task states, so status changes in one place reflect across the board, analytics stay accurate, and ownership is always visible.
+I chose Linear to manage tasks and sprints because it keeps development work connected to issues.
+Each feature or bug fix starts with a Linear ticket, which links directly to branches, commits, and pull requests, making the workflow easier to follow.

 |                                          |                                    |
 | ---------------------------------------- | ---------------------------------- |
 | ![Landing](./readme/testing/linear1.png) | ![fsdaf](./readme/testing/linear2.png) |

 #### Linear Workflow (high level)
-1. **Create issue/epic** → define scope and acceptance criteria.
-2. **Prioritize & assign** → owner + due date mapped to Orchestrik.
-3. **Link PRs/commits** → dev progress auto-updates status.
-4. **Review & QA** → moves through review → done with audit trail.
-5. **Report** → velocity, cycle time, and status feed dashboards.
+Create a ticket in Linear →
+Create a Git branch (following Linear’s naming conventions) →
+Commit changes (include the corresponding task ID in the commit message) →
+Push the branch to the remote repository →
+Open a pull request and request a review →
+Merge the pull request once it has been reviewed and approved.

 <br>